-InfoStart date: 31 December, 2013 End date: 30 December, 2018 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 13-02KU Countries: Ghana Kenya Tanzania Thematic areas: Economic development and value chains, Lead institution: The Danish Beekeepers Association, Denmark The World Agroforestry Centre (ICRAF), Kenya University of Cape Coast (UCC), Department of Entomology and Wildlife, Ghana University of Copenhagen (UCPH), Denmark University of Copenhagen (UCPH), Faculty of Science, Denmark University of Copenhagen (UCPH), Faculty of Science, Department of Food and Resource Economics, Denmark University of Dar es Salaam (UDSM), Institute of Resource Assessment, Tanzania University of Ghana (UG), Department of Sociology, Department of Geography and Resource Development, Ghana University of Nairobi (UoN), Department of Agricultural Economics, Kenya Project website: Project coordinator: Henrik Egelyng Total grant: 9,977,540 DKK Project files:
+InfoStart date: 1 January, 2014 End date: 31 December, 2018 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 13-02KU Countries: Ghana Kenya Tanzania Thematic areas: Economic development and value chains, Lead institution: University of Copenhagen (UCPH), Faculty of Science, Department of Food and Resource Economics, Denmark Partner institutions: The Danish Beekeepers Association, Denmark University of Cape Coast (UCC), Department of Entomology and Wildlife, Ghana University of Ghana (UG), Department of Sociology, Department of Geography and Resource Development, Ghana University of Nairobi (UoN), Department of Agricultural Economics, Kenya University of Dar es Salaam (UDSM), Institute of Resource Assessment, Tanzania Project website: go to website (the site might be inactive) Project coordinator: Henrik Egelyng Total grant: 9,977,540 DKK Project files:

 Africa has untapped potential for creating monetary value from origin products in the same way ham from Parma and other highly valuable EU agricultural origin food products registered with ‘protected’ Geographical Indications (GIs) add 15 billion Euros per annum to European agriculture.
 Aiming to accelerate valorization of green inclusive growth in Africa, VALOR will create new knowledge on how African origin product (OP) producers can add value to their products by documenting and incorporating territory specific cultural, environmental and social qualities.
 In the Comprehensive Africa Agriculture Development Program (CAADP) context VALOR will thus promote wise use of market forces.
 VALOR involves research capacity strengthening in 3 partner countries, Ghana, Kenya & Tanzania, pursuing its objectives via 5 work packages (WPs).
 WP1 investigates institutional environments for valorization via OPs & GIs, WP2 collects & analyzes data on private sector practices with OPs and GIs, and WP3 provides an in-depth strategic case study of honey as a GI product embodying the smallholder stewarded ecosystem service pollination.